AGLakhowal/Gamma-Permit-Package/README.md

 # Gamma Runtime Governance Engine (G-0 Standard)

 Author: Abhinandan Gill-Lakhowal
 Version: v1.0 — November 2025

 The Gamma Runtime Governance Engine defines a deterministic control layer that separates AI capability generation from execution authority.

-This repository contains the Gamma Permit Package, including the Lakhowal Law of Coherence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, procurement frameworks, and sample governance evidence artifacts.
+This repository contains the Gamma Permit Package, including the Lakhowal Law of Coherence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, procurement frameworks, conformity assessment tools, and sample governance evidence artifacts.

-The package provides both:
+The package is designed to provide both:

-1. A governance standard (Γ-Standard)
+1. A governance standard for permit-based control of intelligent systems
 2. A reference architecture for runtime permit enforcement

 ---

 🌐 Overview

-Γ (Gamma) = 0 represents the universal permit-to-act condition for safe, deterministic, coherent intelligence across:
+Γ (Gamma) = 0 represents the permit-to-act condition for safe, deterministic, and coherent operation across:

 • AI systems
 • autonomous platforms